adamsarpatki/hugoplate-adamsarpatki/content/english/about/_index.md

     image: "/images/konyvfeszt_2017.jpg"
     alt: "Rows of books at the 2017 International Book Festival in Budapest."
     caption: "Rows of books at the 2017 International Book Festival in Budapest."
-    content: |
+    quote: |
         *"I kind of lost track of time..."
          "For two hours?"
          Elend nodded sheepishly.
 "There were books involved."*
+    quote_credit: |
-         ― Brandon Sanderson, *The Well of Ascension*
+         Brandon Sanderson, *The Well of Ascension*
     long_text: |
       I was always fascinated by books.
 As a teenager, I aspired to become a writer—we had a writing group in high school where we read and critiqued each other's work.
 That's when I first got interested in editing and translation, too.
 I attribute it all to Tamás Boldizsár Tóth, the Hungarian translator of the Harry Potter books.
 Between 1999 and 2008,  the series left a big impression on me, regardless of how the author's public perception changed since then.